shakacode/react_on_rails/docs/configuration.md

   # to do server rendering.
 Default is nil.
   config.ssr_pre_hook_js = "SomeLibrary.clearCache();"

-  # When using the vm renderer, you may require some extra assets in addition to the bundle.
+  # When using the Node Renderer, you may require some extra assets in addition to the bundle.
-  # The assets_to_copy option allows the vm renderer to have assets copied at the end of
+  # The assets_to_copy option allows the Node Renderer to have assets copied at the end of
   # the assets:precompile task or directly by the
   # react_on_rails_pro:copy_assets_to_vm_renderer tasks.
   # These assets are also transferred any time a new bundle is sent from Rails to the renderer.